ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

          ![Art Folder](../../img/EditorManual/Abilities/EquipmentInHierarchy3.png "Art Folder"){: .center}

-    3. In the **Properties** window, uncheck the `Collidable` box of the art folder.
+    3. In the **Properties** window, scroll down to the *Scene* section.
+We need to change the **Collision** section from "Inherit From Parent" to "Force Off".
 This way the gem won't mess with your camera when it's attached to the player.

          ![Art Folder Collision](../../img/EditorManual/Abilities/ArtFolderCollision.png "Art Folder Collision"){: .center}